-The good news for early adopters is that, to reduce frustration, Oculus is making the Rift S completely backwards compatible with the original Rift titles, and making the Rift forward compatible with the vast majority of games released for the Rift S and Oculus Quest with some minor exceptions.
+The good news for early adopters is that, to reduce frustration, Oculus has made the Rift S completely backwards compatible with the original Rift titles, and making the Rift forward compatible with the vast majority of games released for the Rift S and Oculus Quest with some minor exceptions.

-In many key respects, it betters the original Oculus Rift.
+This has long been one of the best VR headsets to buy if you have a PC – it even betters the original Oculus Rift.
 It’s easier to set up, potentially more comfortable to wear, has a much more robust games library than it did at launch, and an improved resolution.
 But, unfortunately, Oculus has had to sacrifice greater audio and refresh rate to do that.

 Read the full review: Oculus Rift S